SeaQL/.github/profile/README.md

 ## Our commitment

-We are committed to nurturing the next generation open source contributors.
-We provide internship experience tailored for university students and Seaography and StarfishQL are both excellent projects developed by interns under SeaQL.
+We are committed to nurturing the next generation of open source developers.
+We provide internship experience tailored for university students - Seaography and StarfishQL are both excellent projects developed by interns under SeaQL.

 ## Community